 \section{Adapting the Multi-Level, Multi-Objective AutoEncoder to Regression}

-With the multi-level architecture and multi-objective loss function scaffolding developed for classification, the task of adapting this framework to regression simply amounts to finding objectives that achieve the desired effects in the context of target variable spaces of infinite cardinality.
-Beginning with the multi-objective loss function given by Equation \ref{eq:multi-objective_loss}, each component is considered and suitable substitutes are found when necessary.\\ The reconstruction loss is agnostic to whether the downstream ML task is classification or regression, as is the PCA similarity loss.
+With the multi-level architecture and multi-objective loss function scaffolding developed for classification, the task of adapting this framework to regression amounts to finding objectives that achieve the desired effects in the context of target variable spaces of infinite cardinality.
+Beginning with the multi-objective loss function given by Equation \ref{eq:multi-objective_loss}, each component is considered, and suitable substitutes are found when necessary.\\ The reconstruction loss is agnostic to whether the downstream ML task is classification or regression, as is the PCA similarity loss.
 The most obvious change needed is the prediction loss of the downstream ML model $\left(\mathcal{L}_{\text{pred}}\right)$.
-The prediction loss used in classification, such as the Cross-Entropy loss or the Hinge loss, can be substituted for any objective function suited to regression.
+The prediction loss used in classification, such as Cross-Entropy or Hinge loss, can be replaced with any objective function suited to regression.
 Examples of commonly used objective functions are the Ordinary Least Squares (OLS) loss

 and the Mean Absolute Error (MAE) loss.

 For a robust regression model, which has the benefits of both the OLS and MAE loss functions, the Huber loss function \cite{10.1214/aoms/1177703732, meyer2020alternativeprobabilisticinterpretationhuber} is recommended.